GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 #### Online mode :
 In Stochastic Gradient Descent (SGD), we consider just one example at a time to take a single step.

+Then, call the fit function and store the function call in an object variable.
+You have to informed the target variable and the explanatory variables in the formula parameter.
 The example below show you how to use the fit function.

     LogisticRegression <- fit(formula=classe~.,data=data,coef=0.5,mode="batch",batch_size=0,learningrate=0.1,max_iter=100)